-Paul Mehl is the most recent member of the facility starting in August, 2005.
+Paul Mehl has been with the Lurie Flow Core since since August, 2005.
 Paul has 15 years of clinical flow cytometry expertise with experience in clinical microbiology and immunology as well.
-Paul is responsible for the daily operations of the instrumentation and assisting investigators with analysis.
+Paul is responsible for the daily operations of the instrumentation and assisting investigators with cell sorting/analysis and consultation on experimental design.

 Office for Research - 633 Clark Street, Evanston, IL 60208-1108